Alzheimer's Research

 Key to the Future

-More than six million Americans are living with Alzheimer’s disease, including 410,000 New Yorkers, and it is the sixth leading cause of death in the United States.
-Naturally, an important goal is to change that trajectory.
-As an academic medical center, one of our missions is to conduct biological and clinical research, programs that have continued through the pandemic, and many that target Alzheimer’s disease.
+More than six million Americans are living with Alzheimer’s disease, including 410,000 New Yorkers.
+It is the sixth leading cause of death in the United States.
+An important goal is to change that trajectory.
+As an academic medical system, one of our missions is to conduct biological and clinical research.
 This includes a recent major $8 million NIH grant to study causes of the disease.

-It is our belief that our scientists at Albany Medical College and our physicians in the Department of Neurology have been able to secure such large grants in part because of the comprehensive nature and robustness of our Alzheimer’s Center.
+Our scientists at Albany Medical College and our neurologists have been able to secure such large grants in part because of the comprehensive nature and robustness of our Alzheimer’s care.

-• We follow several patients in the Alzheimer’s Disease Neuroimaging Initiative III trial (ADNI3), which is a long-term observational study collecting exam data, neuroimaging and other biomarker data on people with mild cognitive impairment, mild Alzheimer’s disease, and in cognitively normal people as controls.
-This involves valuation of the efficacy of the drug BAN2401 in participants with early Alzheimer’s disease by comparing BAN2401 with placebo.
+- The Alzheimer’s Disease Neuroimaging Initiative (ADNI4) trial is a long-term observational study collecting exam data, neuroimaging, and other biomarker data on people with mild cognitive impairment, dementia, and in cognitively normal people as controls.

 Biomedical research projects being conducted in the research labs at Albany Medical College include:

 Brain autopsy is one of the most important contributions to research.
-By studying the brains of people with memory problems or cognitive disorders, we are able to expand our knowledge of diseases such as Alzheimer’s and frontotemporal lobar degeneration and take steps toward prevention and treatment.
+By studying the brains of people with memory problems or cognitive disorders, we are able to expand our knowledge of diseases such as Alzheimer’s and frontotemporal lobe degeneration.

 Performing a brain autopsy following death can reduce a family’s uncertainty about the cause of a loved one’s dementia while providing an important contribution to science for study of causes and potential cures.